Demographics of sexual orientation: 2019

+2021

+For the first time, the 2021–2022 United Kingdom censuses included a question on sexual orientation.

 United States

 The demographics of sexual orientation and gender identity in the United States have been studied in the social sciences in recent decades.
 A 2017 Gallup poll concluded that 4.5% of adult Americans identified as LGBT with 5.1% of women identifying as LGBT, compared with 3.9% of men.
 A different survey in 2016, from the Williams Institute, estimated that 0.6% of U.S. adults identify as transgender.
-According to the UNAIDS estimate, the United States was the country with the greatest number of men who have sex with other men.
-Their estimate did not include information on China.
+According to an estimate based on UNAIDS 2018 data, there are at least 4.5 million gay or bisexual men in the United States.

-Data scientist Seth Stephens-Davidowitz reported that the actual prevalence of gay men doesn't appear to vary between states in the U.S. because the percentage of Internet porn searches that are for gay male porn are nearly the same in all states, about 5 percent.
+Data scientist Seth Stephens-Davidowitz reported that the actual prevalence of gay men does not appear to vary between states in the U.S. because the percentage of Internet porn searches that are for gay male porn are nearly the same in all states, about 5 percent.
 Stephens-Davidowitz argues that in states where there is a social stigma against homosexuality that "many more gay men are in the closet than are out".
+Less than ten years following the United States v.
+Windsor (2013) and Obergefell v.
+Hodges (2015) U.S. Supreme Court decisions, Gallup found that nationwide public support for same-sex marriage had increased to 70% in 2021 while same-sex married couples accounted for 0.5% of all U.S. households and unmarried same-sex couples accounted for 0.4% of all U.S. households in the 2020 United States census.